oshi/oshi/README.md

 Output
 -------------
-OSHI provides output directly via java methods or in JSON format for each of its interfaces.
+OSHI provides output directly via java methods or, for the `oshi-json` project, in JSON format for each of its interfaces.
 By periodically polling dynamic information (e.g., every second), users can calculate and track changes.

 The `main()` method of [SystemInfoTest](https://github.com/dblock/oshi/blob/master/src/test/java/oshi/SystemInfoTest.java) provides sample code demonstrating